-To learn how to get signed by a record label, first and foremost, you have to learn to always put your best foot forward.
+To learn how to entice record labels looking to sign artists, first and foremost, you have to learn to always put your best foot forward.
 It’s crucial that the A&R you send your work to hears your very best, strongest songs first.

 Atlantic Records, a leading subsidiary of Warner Music Group (one of the “Big Three”) — some of whose Senior A&R Directors we have directly consulted by their request — is quite vocal about the importance of having the right song (which comes before all else).

 With that said, you only get one chance at a first impression.
-Perhaps the most crucial thing a musician who is trying to figure out how to get signed by a record label should focus on is narrowing down a short list of their best songs to potentially submit.
+Perhaps the most crucial thing a musician who is trying to figure out how to be pursued by labels looking to sign artists should focus on is narrowing down a short list of their best songs to potentially submit.

-You may have your favorites, but what can really help you, as far as how to get signed by a record label, is to have an experienced third party (such as our A&R consultants, who help labels screen music) review your material and give you feedback as to which songs are best to send in first.
+You may have your favorites, but what can really help you, as far as attracting record labels looking to sign artists, is to have an experienced third party (such as our A&R consultants, who help labels screen music) review your material and give you feedback as to which songs are best to send in first.

 It is pretty much industry standard to only send in your best 3 songs in the first go.
 For one, this is because labels are very busy and don’t have time to dig through your album or your Spotify to see what your best songs are.

 Speaking of streaming, your best music may not already have your biggest number of plays or streams on various platforms.
-Perhaps you are trying to figure out how to get signed by a record label and have a new song you haven’t released, or a song that you just have yet to do any paid marketing on, which is stronger than those that have the most plays.
+Perhaps you are trying to figure out how to get noticed by labels looking to sign artists and have a new song you haven’t released, or a song that you just have yet to do any paid marketing on, which is stronger than those that have the most plays.

-If you’d like help learning more about how to get signed by a record label and determining which records or songs of yours have the greatest hit potential, and would like someone who knows what qualities a hit song has, a Free Music Review — in real time over a quick, casual call — is a great place to start.
+If you’d like help learning more about how to generate interest from labels looking to sign artists and determining which records or songs of yours have the greatest hit potential, and would like someone who knows what qualities a hit song has, a Free Music Review — in real time over a quick, casual call — is a great place to start.

 Our A&R consultants can assist you with selecting your best 3 songs and getting them in the right hands and, more important, from the right sources.

-While we’re talking about sources, another super fundamental consideration of how to get signed by a record label is to recognize the fact that most major labels and their divisions (known as subsidiaries) do not accept unsolicited material.
+While we’re talking about sources, another super fundamental consideration of piquing the interest of labels looking to sign artists is to recognize the fact that most major labels and their divisions (known as subsidiaries) do not accept unsolicited material.

-A huge misstep an artist, producer or songwriter who is less experienced may do — which demonstrates they have little to no grasp on how to get signed by a record label — is that they will send their music directly to a record company without first checking to see if the label accepts unsolicited material.
+A huge misstep an artist, producer or songwriter who is less experienced may do — which demonstrates they have little to no grasp on what is sought by labels looking to sign artists — is that they will send their music directly to a record company without first checking to see if the label accepts unsolicited material.